-The origin/provenance of our data will be global and regional climate models, hydrological models, renalysis datasets, data collected from weather observation stations and other climate tools such as climate model emulators.
-Some data will also be generated through in-depth interviews and agent-based modelling (ABM).
+The origin/provenance of our data will be global and regional climate models, hydrological models, reanalysis datasets, data collected from weather observation stations and other climate tools such as climate model emulators.
+Some data will also be generated through in-depth interviews, agent-based modelling (ABM), and literature review.